 On completion of this course you will be able to:

 - Understand the fundamental concepts of machine learning, the underlying assumptions, and its limitations.

-- Develop a thorough understanding of popular classification and prediction algorithms as well as common unsupervised machine learning techniques.
+- Develop a thorough understanding of popular machine learning algorithms.

-- Perform efficient implementation of these techniques on real data using the R programming language.
+- Perform efficient implementation of these techniques on real data using the relevant software packages.